 The Cheal-A4 and Cheal-A7 wells inject into the Urenui formation at the Cheal-A wellsite.
-A total of 53.8% of all fluids injected during the year were disposed of via the Cheal-A wellsite.
+A total of 46.9% of all fluids injected during the year were disposed of via the Cheal-A wellsite.
+There was an increase in injected volume during this reporting period compared to the last.